Communication, Options, Perspective, Enjoy Life

 COPE is designed for students in Grades 5 to 7.
 It utilizes the principles of mindfulness to help students achieve better mental wellness and cope with issues like anxiety, overthinking, stress, sleep loss, and social media use – all things that recent research tells us can contribute to mental health issues and suicidal ideation.

-COPE is taught in four, 60-minute sessions:
+COPE is taught in four, 60-minute sessions in Vancouver Island schools:

 Session 1 – Communication: Talking with a safe adult about our struggles or the things we worry about helps us COPE.
 What does it mean to COPE?
 Becoming aware of how we speak to ourselves and the ways we think about ourselves can teach us how to be our own best friend.
 How to communicate our feelings through art, poetry, journalling, culture.
 What it means to have someone listen.
 What a safe adult is.
 What it would look like if they called, chatted with, or texted Crisis Services.

 Session 2 – Options: What are options?
 What does it mean to have options?
 Exploring internal and external options.
 Mindfulness, self-care, self-compassion.
 A guided exercise facilitates creating personal coping plans.

 Session 3 – Perspective: Tools for handling overthinking, worry, and anxiety.
 Helping students learn how to put things back into perspective for themselves and see the gifts in difficult times.
 Helping learners understand their own strength and resilience.

 Session 4 – Enjoy Life: Session about balance and finding a sense of calm or peacefulness even when one is going through a hard time.
 Creating intentional happiness.
 Students will identify things that contribute to their personal happiness and will each create their own “happiness medicine wheel.”

 of the Province of British Columbia for Community Education programming

 Please also see list of private donors.